Penrose-Library/PenroseLibrary-Web/content/post/2023-10-13-libkey-at-penrose-library.md

 ---
 title: Libkey at Penrose Library
 date: 2023-10-13T22:11:07.289Z
-thumbnail: /uploads/libkey_penrose_blogpost_v2.png
+thumbnail: /uploads/1609_admission-shoot_matt-lester-1105.png
-thumbnail_alt: Blue text with the words "Whitman College Penrose Library LibKey"
+thumbnail_alt: Image of a woman studying in the background with stacks of books on the sides.
 ---
 P﻿enrose Library at Whitman College is happy to announce a new trial of the research tool LibKey, Libkey Nomad and Browzine.
 Information regarding what this new technology is, why we are implementing, what it includes and more can be found in this blog post.